openfoodfacts/search-a-licious/docs/users/tutorial.md

 We can also combine those filters with a search.
 Using `cocoa labels_tags:"en:fair-trade"` will help find some fair trade cocoa.

+You can find more abotu the search query syntax in [Explain Query Language](./explain-query-language.md)

 [^using-quotes]: Note that we have to use "" around value here, because the value contains a ":" inside.`labels_tags:en:fair-trade`  would be interpreted as asking for a field named labels_tags.en having the value fair-trade.